I’m Not a Morning Person

 Or tea or a smoothie or whatever floats your boat.
 Just take a few minutes to enjoy it.
 Make your morning like a ritual – peaceful, relaxed, and indulgent.
 Be kind to yourself and allow yourself the pleasure of drinking your coffee.
 Relish these little moments.
 Be thankful for them.
 Carry that positivity to your day.

 It might not be easy to make changes when you are groggy and tired, but the first hour of your day can have an incredible effect on the following 18 hours.
+Just remember to not try to overhaul your entire routine in one morning, it takes time to create a productive morning routine.
 So try a few of these suggestions and improve your morning routine.
 Not next week or next month or at the turn of the new year – improve your morning routine tomorrow morning.
 Stop treating your morning like an inconvenience and greet the day with a smile, and guess what?
 The day will smile back at you!